mark-watson/Racket-AI-book/manuscript/datastores.md

 # Datastores

 For my personal research projects the only datastores that I often use are the embedded relational database and Resource Description Framework (RDF) datastores that might be local to my laptop or public Knowledge Graphs like DBPedia and WikiData.
-The use of RDF data and the SPARQL query language is part of the fields of the semantic web and liunked data.
+The use of RDF data and the SPARQL query language is part of the fields of the semantic web and linked data.

 ## Accessing Public RDF Knowledge Graphs - a DBPedia Example